-Quality assurance is another aspect of quality control.
-Often quality control and quality assurance are confused with one another.
-That is completely wrong because quality control and quality analysis are completely different things.
-Quality assurance can be seen as the theoretical aspect of quality control.
-In essence, quality assurance frames the guidelines that need to be followed by doing quality control assessment, whereas quality control involves doing those things in practice.
 Though both are similar in their purpose, the methods are not the same.
-Quality control and quality assurance can be seen as two sides of the same coin as their result are to ensure that the product is meeting with the necessary rules and regulations.
-Quality assurance and quality control are sometimes considered the same and are usually written as QA/QC.
+Quality control and quality assurance can be seen as two sides of the same coin as their result are to ensure that the product is meeting the necessary rules and regulations.

 There are three standard aspects or guidelines for quality control.
 The quality control description and aspects are as follows.

 Soft skills are crucial for every organization, be it interpersonal communications instilling a sense of team spirit, soft skills are important for the overall procedure of quality control.

-When these aspects are kept in mind, quality control becomes a manageable task; without these aspects, you would be doing a dummy quality test to just keep it in the records.
+When these aspects are kept in mind, quality control becomes a manageable task.
+Without these aspects, you would be doing a dummy quality test to just keep it in the records.

 History of Quality

 There have been different approaches to quality control.
 Most of the approaches have the same theme but are different in a way or two.
 A few of those approaches have found widespread acceptance across the globe.

-1) SQC - Statistical Quality control
+1) SQC - Statistical Quality Control

 This has been around since the early 1930s.
 A statistical method is adopted in this approach that uses charts and samples to check the quality of the product.

-2) TQC - Total Quality control
+2) TQC - Total Quality Control

 3) SPC - Statistical Process Control